electricbookworks/electric-book/samples/text/01-01-plain-text.md

 Briony Lodge
 -->

 "I was still balancing the matter in my mind when a hansom cab drove up to Briony Lodge, and a gentleman sprang out.
-He was a remarkably handsome man, dark, aquiline, and moustached--evidently the man of whom I had heard.
+He was a remarkably handsome man, dark, aquiline, and moustached---evidently the man of whom I had heard.
 He appeared to be in a great hurry, shouted to the cabman to wait, and brushed past the maid who opened the door with the air of a man who was thoroughly at home.

 "He was in the house about half an hour, and I could catch glimpses of him in the windows of the sitting-room, pacing up and down, talking excitedly, and waving his arms.
 Of her I could see nothing.
 Presently he emerged, looking even more flurried than before.
 As he stepped up to the cab, he pulled a gold watch from his pocket and looked at it earnestly, 'Drive like the devil,' he shouted, 'first to Gross & Hankey's in Regent Street, and then to the Church of St. Monica in the Edgeware Road.
 Half a guinea if you do it in twenty minutes!'